dmeditor/dmeditor-lang/README.md

 - Allow PHP (or template) to include DM Editor.
 - Support widget making in php template(eg. twig), which is loaded both in front site and admin editing.
-- Support defining styles in config/js config
+- Support defining styles in config/js config.
-- [not here but in solution] a place to launch dmeditor & save
+- [not here but in solution] a place to launch dmeditor & save.
 - [not here but in solution] asset integration, including images, files, links, data source (future).

 ## Approach 1: remote